-Osprey Mira 18 pack is a women specific design.
-This small pack comes with surprisingly nice features which make it a truly multipurpose pack, equally suitable for quick hiking or cycling day tours and for around town use.
+Osprey Mira 18 pack is a women-specific design.
+This small pack comes with surprisingly nice features that make it a truly multipurpose pack, equally suitable for a quick hiking or cycling day tours and for around-town use.

 Stand out features

 - The best place regarding the price and shipping conditions is usually Amazon.com.

 Osprey Mira 18 pack is a panel-type, so you have the usual zippered entrance.

 On both sides of the pack, you have dual upper and lower compression straps, visible in the picture on the right.
 This you will use to cinch the pack if needed or to carry some pieces of equipment.